 When starting a construction project, choosing the right construction contract is crucial.
-Whether you’re building a home, an office, or any other structure, the type of contract you choose affects costs, time, and how risks are managed.
+Whether you’re building a home, an office, or any other structure, the type of contract you choose affects costs, timelines, and how risks are managed.
 Understanding the different types of construction contracts can help you determine the best fit for your project.

 Construction contracts are agreements that outline the roles, responsibilities, and obligations of the parties involved.
 These contracts are designed to protect everyone’s interests and ensure that the project runs smoothly.
 Knowing the types of construction contracts helps you make informed decisions and avoid common pitfalls.

 There are various construction contract types suited for different scenarios.
 Each type offers unique benefits and challenges.
 Picking the right one can help control project costs, timelines, and overall success.
-In this article, we will dive into the main types of construction contracts to help you understand which one might be the best for your needs.
+In this article, we will explore the main types of construction contracts to help you understand which one might be the best for your needs.

 What Is a Construction Contract?